 Both children and adults experience symptoms of sleep apnea.
 However, not everyone who loudly snores suffers from this sleep disorder.
 Should you or a loved one show any of the listed symptoms, schedule an appointment with your doctor.
 A specialist may further evaluate your symptoms through scanning and extensive treatment.

 While significantly reducing your quality of rest, sleep apnea places you at higher risk of heart attacks, stroke, and high blood pressure, complications frequently treated at Uptown Emergency Room.
-If you are located within the Dallas area, call us at (214) 217-1818.
+If you are located within the Dallas area, call us today.